Informatievlaanderen/VSDS-LDES-E2E-testing/e2e-test/use-cases/gtfs-and-rt/2.geo-fragmentation/README.md

 # LDES Server Can Fragment an LDES Using Geospatial Fragmentation
 This test validates user story **As a Data Intermediary (business role) I want to fragment the GTFS/RT dataset using a geo-spatial fragmentation so I can query an LDES on geographic area in a more efficient way** (VSDSPUB-207) and was shown during demo 1 on August, 16th 2022.

-> **Note**: all the details of geospatial fragmentation have not yet been flushed out and we focussed on the most important criteria during this sprint so the current implementation does not yet cover all the acceptance criteria.
->
-> The following criteria still need to be decided:
-> * tile-to-tile relations: tile neighbors? which?
-N/E/S/W or also NE/NW/…
-> * member fragment relations: GT/LT?
-> * tile-to-member relations: all/only first/first+last?

 ## LDES Server
 The LDES Server provides some configuration to cover the following acceptance criteria:
 * can configure LDES server to use geo-spatial fragmentation (instead of the default time-based fragmentation)